 And so on and so on and so on.

 It twisted and tangled and tore at her heartstrings, uncertain if she should feel grief or joy or guilt or love.
 Evidence of a thing he went through just as she did, only from a different perspective, a different context.
-She could feel her shoulders shaking, tears pouring, hands trembling as she had to set the phone down.
+Her shoulders shook, tears pouring, hands trembling as she had to set the phone down.
 Strong, familiar arms wound around her from behind.

 “I didn’t mean to make you cry,” he said against her ear.